peisong0109/Running-a-Hadoop-MapReduce-wordcount-application-in-Docker/README.md

 Modify the config files of hadoop:

 ```
-#Get into the hadoop config file:
+#Get into the hadoop config folder:
 cd $HADOOP_CONF_DIR
 ```